 Tracy Wharton, PhD, LCSW

-I am an Assistant Professor of Social Work at the University of Central Florida, with a secondary joint appointment to the College of Medicine.
-I am a founding organizer and the lead for the Behavioral Health team for the UCF Community Outreach clinic in Apopka, and the Behavioral Health team leader for the UCF/UF Interprofessional Education steering team, as well as the PI for the NASW/CSWE UCF Healthcare Education And Leadership Scholars grant.
+Previous to joining NNPHI, I was a tenured Associate Professor of Social Work and Coordinator of the Social Work Public Affairs PhD track at the University of Central Florida in Orlando, with a secondary joint appointment to the UCF College of Medicine and affiliate appointment to the Disability, Aging, & Technology Faculty Cluster.
+I am a founding organizer and the lead for the Behavioral Health team for the UCF Community Outreach clinic in Apopka, and a Behavioral Health team partner for the UCF/UF Interprofessional Education steering team, where I served as lead for 6 years.

 Tracy Wharton completed a NIH/NIMH funded Postdoctoral Fellowship in Geriatric Psychiatry at the University of Michigan Medical School, with additional time as a program evaluator in the departments of Internal & Geriatric Medicine and Palliative Care.
 She holds a PhD in Social Work (University of Alabama) with foci on intervention research and gerontology.
 She holds Masters degrees in Social Work (Health focus; University of Michigan), Social Welfare (Evidence-based Social Intervention; Oxford University), and Psychology (Marriage & Family Therapy; Cambridge College), and a Bachelors degree in Psychology (Family & Community Systems; Cambridge College).
 Tracy received honours for her work in large-scale intervention designs at Oxford University.